Summit County issues certificates for marriages and civil unions that will take place anywhere within the state of Colorado.

 Common Law Marriage

 If you’re looking for information on Common Law Marriage in Colorado, click here to go to the Colorado Attorney General’s website for further details.
 If you need an affidavit, click here.
 If you’d like to record the affidavit in our office, visit us during business hours.
+Standard recording fees will apply.
 Note the affidavit needs to be signed in the presence of a Notary with verifiable photo ID.
 We have Notaries on staff here at our office.

 Divorce Records Requests - Summit County District Court: